 However, as reported by Plant Based News, the shop was hounded by anti-vegan protesters, who held up a banner with a somewhat contradictory message – ” Veganism is violence to humans, animals and the planet”.
 Vegans took to the internet to express their confusion over the message expressed by the protesters, but accepted their right to peaceful protest.

 But the actions of some anti-vegans have come in for sharp criticism.
 One in particular, the notorious YouTuber and carnivore activist Sv3rige, has been widely criticised for his stunts of eating raw meat at vegan events.
 At Soho Vegan Market he disgusted passersby and on-lookers by eating a raw dead squirrel, claiming that he was trying to save vegans from malnutrition.
 And at VegFestUK he subjected the public to his eating of a raw severed pigs head.
 But his antics had the opposite to his desired effect, with many meat-eating attendees at the events claiming that they were so disgusted by what they saw they vowed to either eat less meat or totally give up meat.
 Whilst no-one is claiming that these protests were violent, their purpose was to shock, and with many young children present the tactics were certainly distressing for many.

-Coupled with this distress, it is well documented that eating raw meat in particular can be hazardous to health.
+Coupled with this distress, it is well documented that eating raw meat in particular can be hazardous.
 Some squirrels carry their own form of mad cow disease, and deaths have been reported as a result of eating them.
 And so these protests are misguided at best, but also dangerous at worst.